abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 reminded me of an eastern European Jewish story where a rabbi went to visit another highly respected elder rabbi in the Ukrainian Hasidic tradition.
-The visiting rabbi says to the elder rabbi, “In the Talmud it says we should be grateful and praise the Lord even for the evil that happens, let alone what is good.
+The visiting rabbi says to the elder rabbi, “In the Talmud it says we should be grateful and praise the Lord even for what is evil, let alone for what is good.
 How are we supposed to understand that?”
 The elder rabbi replies, “Go to my student, Zusha, over in the House of Study and ask him.”
-So the visiting rabbi walks over to the House of Study and finds Zusha there, emaciated, filthy and clothed in rags.
+So the visiting rabbi walks over to the House of Study and finds Zusha there, emaciated, filthy, and clothed in rags.
 He asks, “Zusha, how are we supposed to understand the saying from the Talmud that we should be grateful and praise the Lord even for what is evil, let alone for what is good?”
 And Zusha answers, “I can’t tell you.
 I don’t really know.
 Nothing bad has ever happened to me.”

 When we are established in the quality of gratitude, it buoys us up through everything.
 There are many logical reasons why we could feel